hectorpefo/prepublication/_posts/2020-08-30-Perfect-War.md

 Suppose we're calculating $M(3,3,1,2)$.
 One possible preceding state is $(4,3,2,2)$.
 To get to the new state without matching, we can choose any of the $6$ cards in the three-of-the-value group and any of the $6$ in the two-of-the-value group, and distribute these two cards in either of the two possible ways.
 So the number of ways of arriving match-freely at $(3,3,1,2)$ having previously been at $(4,3,2,2)$ is $72 \cdot M(4,3,3,2)$.

 The code below does this for every possible match-free deal.
 I believe (or hope) that it is correct.
 But unfortunately, even though it is not so brute-force as to enumerate all match-free deals, it is too inefficient to produce an answer in a reasonable runtime.
 Hey, we're doing mathematics, not engineering?
+If correct, it gives you the answer in nothing flat when run, in the words of the late Jon Barwise, at the speed of logic.
 It at least clarifies the functions $P$ and $W$.

 The expectation seems to be roughly proportional to the log of the number of card values in the deck.
 Projecting on that basis, we might expect about 165,718,000 deals before a match-free game with a standard deck.
-Maybe that's a worthy echo of Euler's amazing result about [the Game of Coincidence](http://eulerarchive.maa.org/hedi/HEDI-2004-09.pdf).
+Maybe that's a worthy echo of Euler's amazing result about the somewhat similar, but apparently importantly different, [Game of Coincidence](http://eulerarchive.maa.org/hedi/HEDI-2004-09.pdf).

 ![straightish-line plot with log y-axis](/img/PerfectWar.jpg)